nextagencyio/drupal-cloud-project/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make changes to custom modules or recipes
+3. Make changes to custom modules or install profile
 4. Follow Drupal coding standards
 5. Test thoroughly
 6. Submit a pull request